Updated June 13, 2014

 - Russia, which enacted an anti-gay propaganda law in 2013 prohibiting any positive mention of homosexuality in the presence of minors, including online;

 - Kyrgyzstan, which on June 17, 2014, was on the verge of adopting an anti-gay propaganda law similar to that in Russia.
-Any type of distribution of information on same-sex relations is a crime punishable by fines and a jail sentence.
+If that bill becomes law, any type of distribution of information on same-sex relations would become a crime punishable by fines and a jail sentence.

 - Ukraine, which has considered, but so far has not adopted a similar law against “gay propaganda.”